List of Madagascar (franchise) characters: King Julien the Terrible / Doc Sugarfoot

 King Julien the Terrible (voiced by Lance Henriksen) is an elderly ring-tailed lemur, King Julien's ancestor, and former king of the Lemur Kingdom.
 King Julien the Terrible ruled with cruelty and terror, nearly driving the kingdom to extinction.
 His subjects rebelled and trapped him in a cave.
 Years later, he was discovered and freed by King Julien, who was unaware of his identity.
 Pretending to be a kindly and humble lemur named Doc Sugarfoot, he eventually challenges Julien to an election to become king.
 Maurice and Clover discover his true identity and warn the kingdom.
 Despite Sugarfoot's past being revealed, everyone unanimously votes in his favor due to his charisma.
 King Julien the Terrible drops his friendly facade and prepares to begin his reign of terror anew, but is struck by lightning and disintegrated soon after receiving the crown.

 Stanislav

-Stanislav (voiced by Jeff Bennett) is an intelligent Russian chimpanzee who was part of a Soviet space program, but ended up stranded in Madagascar after a mission - leaving him homesick.
+Stanislav (voiced by Jeff Bennett) is an intelligent Russian chimpanzee who was part of a Soviet space program, but ended up stranded in Madagascar after a mission—leaving him homesick.
 In the episode "Monkey Planet", King Julien and Maurice meet him in a desert after their failed attempt to take a rocket to the moon and help send him home to Russia.
-He later appears in Exiled, having been sent to desert island along with many other cosmonaut chimps due to the space program not needing them anymore.
+He later appears in Exiled, having been sent to a desert island along with many other cosmonaut chimps due to the space program not needing them anymore.